 Since this is a text-based class, having the required texts with you in class is essential - it is not optional.
 Bring the necessary hard copies of the texts with you to class; failure to do so will negatively affect your grade, since it indicates a lack of preparedness.
 Doing work for other classes during this class is unacceptable.
 Electronic devices (laptops, etc.) may not be used in class except for purposes of quiz or test taking.
 Please silence your cell phones before class, put them out of sight and do not check for text messages.
 Texting is appropriate during your private time, but it is disrespectful toward your classmates and teachers when done in class.
-Please check your
+You are responsible on a daily basis to keep up to date with what is happening in our class.